 Town Gas Naturally Reeks

-In Europe, during the early 1800s and the initial stages of the gas industry, town gas was manufactured for lighting and heating.
-This gas was produced from the carbonization of coal and contained mostly hydrogen and carbon monoxide and was poisonous.
+In Europe, during the early 1800s and the gas industry’s initial stages, town gas was manufactured for lighting and heating.
+This gas was produced from coal’s carbonization and contained mostly hydrogen and carbon monoxide, and was poisonous.
 The gas also contained sulfur compounds and innately had a gassy odor so that if there ever was a leak, it smelled.

 First Odorized Gas

 The first odorization (i.e., adding an odorant to gas so that it is detectable by smell) occurred in Germany during the 1880s.
 In that situation, Von Quaglio added ethyl mercaptan to water gas to intentionally reproduce the gassy odor associated with town gas to make it detectable.

 Tragically, however, the New London, Texas disaster was the impetus to widespread odorization.

 New London School Explosion

-The odorless and undetectable natural gas leaked from the connection of the residue line and made its way into the crawlspace, which ran the length of the school.
+The odorless and undetectable natural gas leaked from the residue line’s connection and made its way into the crawlspace, which ran the school’s length.
 The gas built up until there was a spark, igniting the gas.
 The explosion left behind a collapsed building, and there were as many as 295 deaths.

 As a result of the disaster, both the United States and Canada began regulating the use of odorants in gas.
 The current US regulation is 49CFR, 192.625, “Odorization of Gas.”
 It mandates that any combustible gas within a distribution line and transmission line (exceptions noted in the rules) must contain odorant at the level of 20% (1/5) of the lower explosive limit so that a person with a “typical” sense of smell can detect it.
 To read the current regulations, we have posted them at What are the Natural Gas Odorization Regulations?